cosmicflame/node-hod-request-lib/README.md

     var signing = require('hod-request-lib').signing

     // In-memory token repository implementation
-    // An instance of this can be used as the tokenRepository configuration option when instnatiating the library var SimpleTokenRepository = require('hod-request-lib').SimpleTokenRepository;
+    // An instance of this can be used as the tokenRepository configuration option var SimpleTokenRepository = require('hod-request-lib').SimpleTokenRepository;
     var tokenRepository = new SimpleTokenRepository();